The thousands of books housed in the MHM’s multilingual collection cover the rise of Nazism and World War II as well as post-Holocaust analyses.

 Access our online library catalogue

-MHM Collections online can be used to search the archive and testimonial collections
+MHM Collections online can be used to search the archive and testimony collections

 Our library team can also provide Holocaust family tracing assistance in sourcing and evaluating resources and specialists.